Deliver “Delight and Passion” to people

 Thinking about customers' stories together

-What I find interesting about creating spaces as a job is that we can turn our ideas and proposals into reality while talking with our clients and thinking together.
-When our clients are pleased with the final product, we also feel a sense of accomplishment.
-We have worked in this partnership, but recently I have a real feeling that what our clients want has been changing.
+What I find interesting about creating spaces as a job is being able to talk with clients, think together, and bring our ideas and proposals to life.
+When the final product brings joy to the client, we also feel a sense of accomplishment.
+We have worked in such a partner-like relationship, but recently I have come to realize that what clients are looking for has been changing.

-The town hall of Koshimizu Town in Hokkaido, which opened in 2023, is also a project that emphasizes story.
-Koshimizu Town is a small town with a population of about 4,300 people, but in addition to rebuilding the aging town hall, the town faced the challenges of depopulation and aging, and decided to rebuild it into a complex town hall that combines functions for everyday use and disaster situations.
-We were responsible for the basic plan and schematic design of the "lively space", the entire town hall and VI concept design, etc., and in collaboration with private companies such as Renaissance, Okurabo, and Montbell, we incorporated not only the town hall functions, but also functions that townspeople can use and enjoy on a daily basis, such as a community space, cafe, coin laundry, fitness gym & studio, and bouldering.
-Normally, people only go to the town hall when they have business, but instead, we want to make it a place where people gather on a daily basis.
-Although it is a town hall, everyone can gather, and people will want to visit it again and again and stay for a long time.
+The town hall in Koshimizu, Hokkaido, which opened in 2023, is another project that emphasizes storytelling.
+Koshimizu is a small town with a population of only a little over 4,000 people, but in addition to replacing its aging town hall, it decided to rebuild it into a multi-purpose town hall that integrates functions for everyday use and disaster situations, addressing the challenges of depopulation and an aging population.
+We were in charge of the basic plan and schematic design of the "vibrant space," as well as the overall town hall and VI concept design.
+Working in collaboration with private companies such as Renaissance, Okurabo, and Montbell, we incorporated not only town hall functions but also functions that townspeople can use and enjoy on a daily basis, such as a community space, cafe, coin laundry, fitness gym & studio, and bouldering.
+Normally, people only go to the town hall when they have business there, but we wanted to change that and make it a place where people gather on a daily basis.
+It is a town hall, but it is a place where everyone can gather, a place that people want to visit again and again and stay for a long time.
 New interactions between people will also be born.
-The newly built Koshimizu Town disaster prevention center complex "Watashi-no" has become a "space where the townspeople can gather."
+The newly completed Koshimizu Town Disaster Prevention Base Multi-Purpose Government Building, "Watashino," has become a "space that serves as a place for townspeople to gather."

 concept design "feelings of happiness"

-Rather than creating a building first and then thinking about how to create the space within it, we first thoroughly consider what value the space will provide, and then the shape of the building is decided accordingly.
+Instead of starting with the building and then figuring out how to create the space inside, we're seeing an increasing number of projects where we first thoroughly consider what kind of value the space will provide, and then the building's form is determined accordingly.

-Living, eating, shopping, working, playing, learning, traveling, staying, watching, gathering... digging deep into all the "scenes" in people's lives and understanding the essence of what people want.
-And concept design the "feelings of happiness" of the people who are there.
-That is what I think spatial design is, in the past, now, and in the future.
+Living, eating, shopping, working, playing, learning, traveling, staying, watching, gathering...
+I believe that creating spaces is about deeply exploring every "scene" in people's lives and understanding the essence of what they desire.
+And then concept design the "feelings of happiness" for the people who are there.
+That's what I've always believed, and will continue to believe, about creating spaces.

 Photo by Kenta Yoshizawa